mathieutu/laravel-pdflayer/README.md

 The developer is not affiliated in any way with the [pdflayer.com](https://pdflayer.com) service.

-Issues and PRs are obviously welcomed.

 This Readme and some methods of the `PDF` class are adapted from the [barryvdh/laravel-dompdf](https://github.com/barryvdh/laravel-dompdf) package.
 Thanks to him for his job.

-This package was originally written for a project by [Neoxia](https://neoxia.com/), a web dev company in Paris, which works a lot with Laravel, and with love!
-We're hiring, [contact us](mailto:dev@mathieutu.ovh)!
+### Contributing

+Issues and PRs are obviously welcomed and encouraged, as well for new features than documentation.
+Each piece of code added should be fully tested, but we can do that all together, so please don't be afraid by that.